-Brugmansia a genus of flowering plants that are commonly called Angel’s Trumpets.
-The name Brugmansia Ministries references our organization's focus on combining scientific and religious knowledge to amplify the voices of populations suffering from climate change, or are forced into climate migration, within religious communities.
+Brugmansia is a genus of flowering plants that are commonly called Angel’s Trumpets.
+Our name, Brugmansia Ministries, references our organization's focus on combining scientific and religious knowledge to call forth a new vision for how religious communities can more justly serve in a world dominated by climate change and climate-induced migration.

 Brugmansia Ministries’ mission is to address climate change and climate migration through the building of physical, relational, and spiritual infrastructure within faith communities to increase the resilience and adaptive capacity of those communities to proactively address climate-driven environmental and human disasters.